boots-edu/textbook/source/original/week13_1.md

   * When the container is empty we are done
   * We can answer the question without further work (there is no yellow ball)
 * Recursive Step
-  * After we remove a ball and determine that it is not yellow, we “start over” trying to find a yellow ball amongst the now fewer balls.
+  * After we remove a ball and determine that it is not yellow, we "start over" trying to find a yellow ball amongst the now fewer balls.

 __Topic: Recursion__

 __Towards code__

-public balls:string\[\] = \[“red”, “red”, “red”, “red” ,”yellow”, “red”, “red”\];
+public balls:string\[\] = \["red", "red", "red", "red" ,"yellow", "red", "red"\];

 function findYellowBall(container:string\[\]):boolean{